-A curated blog, African Diaspora, Ph.D. highlights scholarship and scholars in the field of Atlantic African Diaspora history.
+African Diaspora, Ph.D. is a curated blog highlighting scholarship and scholars in the field of Atlantic African Diaspora history.

 About Atlantic African Diaspora History